GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 <script src="https://gist.github.com/GiuseppeMagazzu/64e29344e9bbb4da553d91ac72c467fc.js"></script>

-This is what you should do to replicate the results of the previous code snippet (more scary snippets to come, if you cannot stand down please stop reading NOW!).
-And yes, I am hearing what you are saying: "Couldn't I just use grid search after scaling the data?".
+This is what you should do to replicate the results of the previous code snippet (more scary snippets to come, if you cannot stand please stop reading NOW!).
+And yes, I am hearing what you are saying: "Couldn't I just use `GridSearchCV` after scaling the data?".
 NO!
 Read back what we said: if you scale the data outside the cross-validation procedure, you are *contaminating* the splits within the procedure, since they have been scaled with parameters obtained from data which is now in other folders.

 ## Example 5
 Let's see how it looks if we have to optimize more than one hyperparameter in our model.